-Defendants also overidentify Black and English learner students as having disabilities, including
+Defendants also overidentify Black and English learner students as having disabilities, including more severe disabilities, contributing to their disproportionate segregation.
+Throughout the

 3 The term "English learner" includes individuals whose native language is one other than English or who come from an environment where a language other than English has had a significant impact on the individual's English language proficiency, and whose difficulties in speaking, reading, writing, or understanding English language may be sufficient to deny the individual the ability to meet the State academic standards, the ability to successfully achieve in classrooms where the language of instruction is English, or the opportunity to participate fully in society.
 Cal.
 Educ.
 Code § 306(a) (citing 20 U.S.C. § 7801(20)).